Dzaky-png/marketplace-kato/README.md

 # marketplace-kato
-# 🍱 KATO — Premium Fresh Food Website
+# 🍱 KATO — Premium Katsu Website

 KATO is a modern premium food ordering website built using HTML, CSS, and JavaScript.
 This website provides a clean UI, animated colorful background, shopping cart system, and WhatsApp checkout integration for a smooth ordering experience.

----

 # ✨ Features